Minnesota Courts Can Take Domestic Abusers’ Guns

 Seeking a protection order (OFP), which prohibits any contact from the abuser, is often the first step in protecting victims of domestic abuse.
 But there are other caveats at play with such orders, including preventing the abusing party from the possession of firearms.

-Federal law gun laws prohibit many domestic abusers from possessing firearms and ammunition.
+Federal gun laws prohibit many domestic abusers from possessing firearms and ammunition.
 The law applies to victims who were in a relationship with the abuser, including:

-- Spouses or house members
+- Spouses or household member